apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bronny James' fit and future with the Lakers -- and next to LeBron**
+**Iran election: As young lose hope, a reformist runs for president**

-You can read more about it [here](https://www.espn.com/nba/story/_/id/40446540/nba-draft-2024-bronny-james-fit-future-los-angeles-lakers-lebron).
+You can read more about it [here](https://www.bbc.com/news/articles/c98qgw8qxq7o).

 ## Requirements
 - Python 3.8